 The advertisement for a vacancy will demonstrate the school's commitment to safer recruitment and vetting and barring procedures in order to act as a deterrent to would-be abusers.
-Placement of adverts will be done with best value in mind.
+Placement of adverts will be done with both the school's duties under the Equality Act 2010 and best value principles in mind.